-- 1. Personnel costs increase in wage increment and addition of new positions. - Debt Payment and Bank Charges lower borrowing costs.
-Grants, Overheads & Transfer increased funding from Council Strategic Initiatives Fund for projects and contingency funding for additional COVID-19 related operational costs. - 4.
+- 1. Personnel costs increase in wage increment and addition of new positions. - 2.
+Goods and Services decrease in one time projects funded from reserves. - 3.
+Debt Payment and Bank Charges lower borrowing costs. - 4.
 Property tax based capital funding increased to continue progress to sustainable funding levels. - 5.
-Other Corporate Revenues COVID-19 related decrease in Hotel Tax, investment income and tax penalties. - 6.
-Other Departmental Revenues COVID-19 related decrease in recreation programs provided. - 7.
-Inter-Departmental Recoveries increase to recognize actual recovery levels of services. - 8.
-Transfer from Reserves decrease in projects funded from reserves. - 9.
+Other Corporate Revenues COVID-19 related decrease in recreation programs provided. - 6.
+Inter-Departmental Recoveries increase to recognize actual recovery levels of services. - 7.
+Transfer from Reserves decrease in projects funded from reserves. - 8.
 COVID-19 Safe Restart Grant one-time provincial funding to offset loses and reimburse for additional costs related to the pandemic.